Two-disc package comes with CD (stereo) and DVD (5.1 surround mix)

-John Luther Adams on Become Ocean:
+John Luther Adams on the making of Become Ocean:

 If you stop and think about the oceanic dimension of music, there’s this implication of immersion.
 We came from the ocean, and we’re going back to the ocean, right?
 We’re made up mostly of water, and life on earth first emerged from the seas.
 And with the melting of the polar ice caps and the rising sea levels, we may become ocean sooner than we imagine.